ARCLabUNO/arclabwebsite/content/_index.md

       css_class: smaller-image  # Add a custom class to control the height
       spacing:
         padding: ['20px', '0', '20px', '0']
-    .smaller-image {
-      height: 300px;  /* Adjust this value to control the image height */ }

   - block: markdown
     content:
       title: |